top of page

 Monisha "Mo" Pirela

 Mo is a passionate advocate for creative expression and equity in the arts.
-As the founder of Solidarity & Co., a virtual assistant business that serves nonprofits and creatives, Mo brings valuable experience in digital engagement, event coordination, and public relations.
+Starting as a summer intern, Mo now serves as Program Coordinator and brings valuable experience in digital engagement, event coordination, and public relations.
 Her skills allow her to forge meaningful connections on behalf of Writing for Freedom, helping expand its reach and impact.

 Contact Me